Monk Feats

 Through relentless training, you have honed your unarmed strikes to deliver greater force.

-If an effect would already increase your unarmed strike die (such as the Martial Arts feature scaling with monk level), apply Empty Hand Mastery afterward.
-This feat does not stack with effects that mimic size increases for attack damage, such as the enlarge spell.
+- If an effect would already increase your unarmed strike die (such as the Martial Arts feature scaling with monk level), apply Empty Hand Mastery afterward.
+This feat does not stack with effects that increase your damage by treating you as a larger size, such as the enlarge spell.

 Extra Ki